BA in Political Science, MA in Sociology, PhD in Sociology and Social Anthropology

 2014 — ’Xiangqun Chang has assembled an excellent team of contributors to discuss the idea of "society building" in China.
 The term was coined by Sun Yat-Sen in 1917, but it could not be more contemporary – as China wrestles to reconcile the demands of population, resources, democracy and social welfare.
 This book gives us considerable insights into the alternative visions of social development now being discussed in China.’
 By Professor Robin Cohen, author of Global Sociology, Emeritus Professor of Development Studies and Former Director of the International Migration Institute, University of Oxford.
 'Drawing on the expertise and insights of scholars from eight countries, this book illuminates the meaning of the ‘China model’ and the implications for China’s societal development and political system.
 The book tackles this significant issue from a variety of interesting angles.
 It is well worth reading, especially in light of China’s importance in the world'.
 By Professor Jonathan Unger, Professor of Political & Social Change Department, founding Editor of The China Journal, Australian National University, Australia.

 2014 — Xiangqun received a Mulan Award for her Contribution to Education (the first such award in education) from the UK-based Mulan Foundation Network.
 It was presented by Professor Danny Quah, former head of LSE Saw Swee Hock Southeast Asia Centre.
-2013 — In addition to her academic work, Xiangqun acted in the role of intellectual entrepreneur from 2013 when she founded Global China Institute (formerly CCPN Global), with a dual mission: 75% is an academic mission to promote the study of China in comparative perspective in all aspects, and 25% is a social mission, in line with the Charity Commission’s requirements including to produce both global public goods and global public good through knowledge transfer, consultancy and publications.
-Global China Institute aspires to build a bridge between China and the rest of world, the Chinese and the non-Chinese, to participate in the building and governance of a global society.
+2013 — In addition to her academic and scholarly work, one of Xiangqun’s roles is as an intellectual entrepreneur, pursuing a mission, via Global China Academy, to produce both global public goods and global public good through knowledge transfer, consultancy and publications, to build a bridge between China and the rest of world, between the Chinese and the non-Chinese, the better to serve a global society.

 2010 — 'Chang Xiangqun has provided a wonderful in depth analysis of rural central Chinese social relationships.
 Building upon the pioneering work of Fei Xiaotong, her study of Kaixiangong retains a strong historical feel as it probes matters of the human heart.
 Her investigation of Chinese emotional and ethical considerations provides a rich informed and vibrant chronicle ordinary village life.
 An excellent ethnographic account.
 This is how anthropology should be.'
 By Professor William Jankowiak, Department of Anthropology, University of Nevada, Las Vegas (UNLV).
 'It is the most ethnographic report on such social phenomenon in today's PRC society after reforms.
 It uses the everyday life phrase of "li shang wang lai" (reciprocity) to depict and to develop the prevalence and importance of personalized social relations in China.
 It both makes contributions on localisation of anthropological theory and brings local knowledge alive.'
 By Professor Hsin-Huang Michael Hsiao, Director of Institute of Sociology, Academia Sinica.